Heat press machine is one of the best ways to print on the surface, they can be used to produce a large number of prints in a short time.

 How to Set the Time and Temperature Settings of the Heat Press

 Modern heat presses have an automatic shut-off function.
-When the timer runs out, it will shut off the engine and even open the lid.
-You can identify the time dial by the minutes or seconds next to the numbers.
+When the timer runs out, the t shirt press machine will shut off the engine and even open the lid.
+You can identify the time dial of hot press by the minutes or seconds next to the numbers.

 How to set temperature time pressure for heat press machine?
 It's like setting the time.
 The only difference is that the dial has a Celsius or Fahrenheit sign.
 It's almost like using a microwave or oven.